 We have many legendary people who, despite their handicaps, have managed to make themselves immortal via their craft.
 Egypt’s blind women’s orchestra is one such inspiring group.
 In the world of music, Beethoven is a name that even a non-music person has heard of.
 His story of overcoming deafness to become a great composer is inspiring and a reminder that nothing is a hindrance to our capabilities and desires except our own thoughts.
-Like Beethoven, this blind women’s orchestra is currently healing the world through their music and stories.
+Like Beethoven, this blind women’s orchestra is currently healing the world through its music and stories.

 The history of Egypt’s blind women’s orchestra